 The will names a personal representative who is responsible for overseeing the probate of an estate.
 A personal representative or executor may be a family member, friend, business associate, financial institution, or trust company.
 If the will designates no personal representative, the court appoints one.

-The representative’s primary duties are to identify and collect the decedent’s assets and manage those assets during the probate process.
+The representative’s primary duties are identifying and collecting the decedent’s assets and managing those assets during the probate process.
 They pay debts, taxes, and probate expenses.
-Once probate is completed, the representative helps in the distribution of the remaining assets to the beneficiaries named in the will.
+Once probate is completed, the representative helps distribute the remaining assets to the beneficiaries named in the will.

 Do I need to hire an attorney to go through probate?

+For formal probate proceedings, a lawyer must represent the estate’s personal representative.
 The representative may wish to hire an attorney for legal advice related to the probate process.
-The personal representative is free to hire any attorney he or she chooses.
-For formal probate proceedings, a lawyer must represent the estate’s personal representative.
-It can be advisable for the attorney to attend administrative hearings and the attorney’s fees are paid from the estate of the decedent.
+The personal representative is free to hire an attorney they choose.
+It can be advisable for the attorney to attend administrative hearings, and the attorney’s fees are paid from the estate of the decedent.

 What’s does formal and informal administration mean?